protojour/migrado/README.md

 $ migrado init --schema schema.yml
 ```

-Migrado can also construct an initial migration from the current database structure (and automatically assume it as the current s:
+Migrado can also construct an initial migration from the current database structure (and automatically store it as the current state/schema):

 ```bash
 $ migrado init --infer